 That’s a long list of jobs, and insurmountable if we only gave onboarding the first run experience in which to complete them.
 Recent research from Android mobile apps, for example, suggests the most critical onboarding period is actually between days 3-7, not first use.
 So if we give onboarding a wider window of time in which to do its work, it can do it more effectively.
 Let’s see how the website of Lumosity, a brain-training service, leverages this extended timeframe to familiarize, convert, and continue engaging their new users.

 Continued discovery & facilitation

-- Introduce the user to shortcuts or actions that enhance their current experience or optimize their workflow
+- Guide users to shortcuts that optimize their current experience

 - Prepare the user for the impending change

 - Familiarize them with and guide them through the delta between their old experience and the new one

 - Learn from their feedback to improve the redesign

 Finally, there are times when a user has returned to a product after a period of non-use.
 Perhaps the lapse is part of the natural usage cycle of the product, like how most people only visit a tax preparation website once a year.
 Or perhaps the user left because your experience wasn’t compelling, and is coaxed back by a re-engagement promotion.